 - Automate remediation workflows to effectively resolve threats

-In the case of Jamf Threat Defense, for example, the threat intelligence engine used to identify and prevent known threats is called MI:RIAM.
+In the case of Jamf Protect, for example, the threat intelligence engine used to identify and prevent known threats is called MI:RIAM.
 Leveraging powerful, advanced machine learning, MI:RIAM detects and prevents unknown threats as well.
 Through consistent scanning and data analysis, MI:RIAM is capable of blocking zero-day threats, such as those presented from phishing websites and malicious domains in real-time – before your devices are impacted – among other safeguards to keep your endpoints secure.

 What role does machine learning play in endpoint security?